Solomon-Islands-National-University/sinu-website/README.md

+# Sinu Website

 This is the official repository for the re-imagined [Solomon Islands National University](https://sinu.edu.sb) website.
-It is in active development (jan 2024 - aug 2024).
+It is in active development (March 2024 - present).

 ## Project Architecture